fledge70/tutorial-kka-treasure/README.md

 # tutorial-kka-treasure
 My attempt to follow a basic PIXI.JS tutorial, and convert it to Phaser CE with TypeScript

-Original tutorial, written for PIXI.JS, is available <a href="https://github.com/kittykatattack/learningPixi">here</a>.
+Original tutorial, written for PIXI.JS in plain JavaScript, is available <a href="https://github.com/kittykatattack/learningPixi">here</a>.